scottstanie/sardem/README.md

 The default data source, `--data-source NASA`, uses the SRTM 1 arcsecond data.
 You can also use the newer [Copernicus Digital Surface Model (DSM)](https://registry.opendata.aws/copernicus-dem/).

-**Note** To convert the elevation values to heights about the WGS84 ellipsoid (which is the default), GDAL is required.
-See below:
+**Note** To convert the elevation values to heights about the WGS84 ellipsoid (which is the default), or to use the Copernicus data, GDAL is required.
+For the Copernicus data, the minimum required GDAL version is 3.4.2; version earlier than 3.4.0 seem to hang upon using `gdalwarp` on the global VRT, and <3.4.2 have an internal bug https://github.com/isce-framework/isce2/issues/556 .

+See below for installation:

 ## Setup and installation